sarietta/theoputer-blog/content/posts/alu.md

 Arithmetic Logic Unit (ALU), which is really the only part of the computer that does much computation in the traditional sense.
-I remember being fascinated when I first learned addition could be encoded as series of logical operations.
+I remember being fascinated when I first learned addition could be encoded as a series of logical operations.
 It's just such an incredible connection between two domains that are obviously related but not obviously interchangeable.
 This was the first "module" that I ever built for the Theoputer, and I did so first on a breadboard, before